mschuchard/terraform-local-ansible-inv/README.md

 }
 ```

+Note also that correspondingly named groups will automatically be created for each platform as children of the `all` group, andthe groups will also contain all of the specified instances as hosts.
+For example, all of the AWS instances will automatically be placed in a child `aws` group within the `all` group.

 ### AWS

 In this situation the `ansible_host` will be set to the instance private IP address.
 The host entry key will be set to the `Name` tag, and will default to the instance id otherwise.
 The instance tags will also propagate as key value pairs for the host variables.